 In 2019, TCJC formally expanded our office to the Dallas area, hiring Leon Theodore as our Dallas County Justice Project Advocate.
-Informed by his own lived experience in the justice system, Leon builds coalitions throughout the city and county and works to reverse the school-to-prison pipeline
+Informed by his own lived experience in the justice system, Leon builds coalitions throughout the city and county and works to dismantle the school-to-prison pipeline.

 Participating in Local Coalition Advocacy

 When the Texas Organizing Project (TOP) expanded its Right2Justice work to Dallas to conduct education and advocacy around the 2018 primary elections, TCJC worked with TOP to finalize their full reform platform and seek support from District Attorney candidates.
 The platform included ending mass incarceration, protecting immigrants, reducing police violence and misconduct, eliminating the death penalty, and ending civil asset forfeiture.

 We also helped write a questionnaire for DA candidates, and we worked with Fair Pun...read more

 In early 2018, TCJC supported attorneys’ efforts to file a federal civil rights lawsuit against Dallas County – similar to one filed in 2016 in Harris County (Houston) – alleging that the county’s bail system unfairly harms low-income people by failing to consider a defendant’s ability to post bond.